Jasonpsmith180/calendar-app/README.md

 # calendar-app

 # User Story
-AS A busy professional I need a way to manage my workflow from day to day.
+AS A busy professional I need a way to manage my workflow from day to day
-I WANT a calendar app that I can create new tasks, edit tasks and delete finished tasks SO THAT I can keep track of my daily tasks
+I WANT a calendar app that I can create new tasks, edit tasks and delete finished tasks
+SO THAT I can keep track of my daily tasks

 GIVEN a calendar style app
 WHEN I visit the site for the first time